EB2 to EB3 Downgrade Process, Risks (Premium, Cover Letter)

 The EB2 to EB3 downgrade does not guarantee a green card immediately.

-Your green card application can only be approved if the date gets current in ‘Final Action’ chart.
+Your green card application can only be approved if the date gets current in the ‘Final Action’ chart.